 With the rise of Electronic Health Records (EHR), healthcare data is being tracked more than ever – but how can healthcare professionals turn it that data into actionable insight?
 Is it being used to improve a system designed to treat patients, or is it simply another way for big hospitals and pharmaceutical companies to outsmart the competition?
 This is where data transparency truly shines.
 The more players in the healthcare sector share data, the less focused on the competition they become.
 On the flipside, this allows them to become more focused on the thing that matters most – making smart, data-driven decisions for the benefit of patients and consumers.

 The key is measuring value.
-Sure, data can help companies understand trends within the industry.
+Sure, data aggregation in healthcare can help companies understand trends within the industry.
 More importantly, though, data sharing highlights top-performing organizations in the U.S. healthcare system and allows them to adapt their own processes to those of higher-performing institutions.
 With the same information and transparency, consumers can identify which organizations best suit their needs and to provide the best care.
 The result?
 Low-performing healthcare organizations will either improve their performance or simply won’t survive.